-Pregnancy and then bringing a baby into the world is a major physical event for your body to go through, so it makes sense to have a Physiotherapy service dedicated to Mothers, they really deserve it!
+Pregnancy and then bringing a baby into the world is a major physical event for your body to go through, so it makes sense to have a Physiotherapy service dedicated to women after the event.

-Physio for new mums usually begins with a Mummy MOT.
-The Mummy MOT postnatal check is a must have for any mum who has been pregnant, no matter when that was.
-Pelvic floor and abdominal muscles have been stretched/strained and delivery is challenging, so a postnatal check is a good way to see where your body is at before moving forward.
+Physio for new mums usually begins with a postnatal MOT.
+This postnatal check is a must for any woman who has been pregnant, no matter when that was.
+Pelvic floor and abdominal muscles have been stretched/strained and delivery (C section or vaginal) is challenging, so a postnatal check is a good way to see where your body is at, before moving forward.

 - Breathing pattern